BRC20 Pinning Attack: Introduction

-\textbf{But BRC20 is not secure!} Our work differs from existing ones~\cite{wang2024bridging,wang2023understanding,bertucci2024bitcoin,szydlo2024characteristics,wen2024modular,li2024bitcoin,qi2024sok}, which primarily focus on describing the BRC20 protocol and the role of off-chain indexers in managing the transaction process.
-Instead, we dive into its operational on-chain transferring mechanisms and present the first security assessment.
+Our work differs from those prior ones that simply describe the BRC20 protocols or solely explore auxiliary components (e.g., indexers).
+Instead, we focus on its core operational transferring mechanisms and present the first security assessment (more solutions compared in Table~\ref{tab:attack_taxonomy}.)

 We find that BRC20 is surprisingly vulnerable.
 It is susceptible to a straightforward attack by freezing one of the transactions (typically needs two) during its $\mathsf{transfer}$ operation.
-We introduce this attack as the \textit{BRC20 pinning attack}.
-Our attack has the potential to cause prolonged functional blockages and can be applied to all relevant hot wallets.
+We introduce this attack as \textit{BRC20 pinning attack}.
+Our attack can cause prolonged functional blockages and can be applied to all relevant hot wallets.
 Unlike mere programming flaws, the issue stems from an inherent design dilemma within BRC20, making it extremely challenging to fully eliminate.
+We present our contributions step by step.